tupleapp/pair-programming-guide/_pages/feedback-thanks.md

 permalink: /feedback-thanks
 ---

-Thanks for your feedback!
+Aw, you're the best!

+We really appreciate you sharing your feedback.
+That note you just wrote goes straight to our inbox, so we're sure to see it.

-We're looking forward to reading your suggestion.
-Keep 'em coming :).
+Please keep 'em coming :).